AliTaye/Guess-The-Show-by-Emojis/README.md

 go to game link
 https://alitaye.github.io/Guess-by-Emojis/

-Look at the emojis > Type the answer name > Press Enter!
+Look at the emojis > Pick the answer's letters!

 Built for a fun and smooth user experience.